-Citation: Reglur um starfshætti ríkisstjórnar.
+Reglur um starfshætti ríkisstjórnar.
 Nr.
-292/2016 18. mars 2016.
+791/2018.

-Score 2 According to the 2001 Government Policy Evaluation Act, policy effects have to be evaluated in terms of the three criteria of necessity, efficiency and effectiveness.
+Japan Score 2 The 2001 Government Policy Evaluation Act sets its evaluation criteria for policy effects on three indicators: necessity, efficiency and effectiveness.
 These terms are somewhat flexible and do not necessarily encompass sustainability concerns.
 Indeed, actual evaluations apply the three guiding principles in a somewhat loose way, with few rigorous quantitative assessments.
-Reviews cover both preproject as well as post-project evaluations.
+Reviews cover both ex ante as well as ex post evaluations.
+The Basic Program on Reducing Administrative Burden introduced in 2017, which sets the new framework for RIAs, also focuses almost entirely on cost reduction and cost effectiveness.
+As such, there is little consideration in relation to a regulation's impacts on sustainability and the implementation of the SDGs.
+Citation: